Drug design: Computer-aided drug design

 The most fundamental goal in drug design is to predict whether a given molecule will bind to a target and if so how strongly.
 Molecular mechanics or molecular dynamics is most often used to estimate the strength of the intermolecular interaction between the small molecule and its biological target.
 These methods are also used to predict the conformation of the small molecule and to model conformational changes in the target that may occur when the small molecule binds to it.
 Semi-empirical, ab initio quantum chemistry methods, or density functional theory are often used to provide optimized parameters for the molecular mechanics calculations and also provide an estimate of the electronic properties (electrostatic potential, polarizability, etc.) of the drug candidate that will influence binding affinity.

 Molecular mechanics methods may also be used to provide semi-quantitative prediction of the binding affinity.
 Also, knowledge-based scoring function may be used to provide binding affinity estimates.
 These methods use linear regression, machine learning, neural nets or other statistical techniques to derive predictive binding affinity equations by fitting experimental affinities to computationally derived interaction energies between the small molecule and the target.

 Ideally, the computational method will be able to predict affinity before a compound is synthesized and hence in theory only one compound needs to be synthesized, saving enormous time and cost.
 The reality is that present computational methods are imperfect and provide, at best, only qualitatively accurate estimates of affinity.
-In practice it still takes several iterations of design, synthesis, and testing before an optimal drug is discovered.
+In practice, it requires several iterations of design, synthesis, and testing before an optimal drug is discovered.
 Computational methods have accelerated discovery by reducing the number of iterations required and have often provided novel structures.

-Drug design with the help of computers may be used at any of the following stages of drug discovery:
+Computer-aided drug design may be used at any of the following stages of drug discovery: